Pop Across the Pond: Girls Weekend in London, England

 TRANSPORTATION: Oxford Circus → Euston via the Victoria line towards Walthamstow Central → Chalk Farm via the Northern line towards Edgeware on the Tube (15 min, 2 stops then 2 stops, £2.80)

 Go hard during your last evening in London by dancing the night away during a show at the Roundhouse in Camden.
-Originally constructed as a turntable engine shed for the London & Birmingham Railway, this performing arts venue now hosts live music, circus, and alternative theatre as a central hub for the UK's counterculture movement.
-Many of Britain’s greatest groundbreaking artists have graced these hallowed halls, including none other than Pink Floyd and Soft Machine, The Rolling Stones, Jimi Hendrix, and The Doors.
+Originally a turntable engine shed for the London & Birmingham Railway, this performing arts venue now hosts live music, circus, and alternative theater as a central hub for the UK's counterculture movement.
+Many of Britain’s greatest groundbreaking artists have graced these hallowed halls, including Pink Floyd and Soft Machine, The Rolling Stones, Jimi Hendrix, and The Doors.

 I happened to be in town when British house DJ Cloonee was hosting his only London performance of the year here, so it only felt right to see his show!
 We had the best time partying across the multiple floors of this circular venue, and if you happen by the outdoor bar be sure to order the Moth mixed cocktail cans—these were the best pre-mixed drinks I’ve ever tasted and they certainly packed a punch!